saurabh100ni/Cosmos-ChatBot/README.md

 **Azure Bot Services**: Azure bot services is used in Cosmos-ChatBot to make the chat-bot interactive

+Note : the bot is taken down because it was costing money every day in azure

 **Links To the Website :**

 Hosted via Microsoft Azure : https://cosmoswebapp.z29.web.core.windows.net/